AndrewBoessen/CompSys-Submit/README.md

 # CompSys-Submit

-A script to automate submitting assignments to cslab for Computer Systems course as Boston College.
+A script to automate submitting assignments to cslab for Computer Systems course at Boston College.

 ## Description